 Types of DePINS

-DePINs, or Device Personal Identification Numbers, can have many different formats, depending on the device and its use.
+DePINs, or Decentralized Physical Infrastructure Network, can have many different formats, depending on the device and its use.
 Here are a few typical types:

 Physical Resource Networks (PRNs) and Digital Resource Networks (DRNs) are both systems for managing and optimizing resources, although they function in separate domains.